Emiri-W/en/cv.md

 Emiri Watanabe
 Nonlinear physics group, Department of Complexity Science and Engineering, Graduate School of Frontier Sciences, The University of Tokyo
-First grade in doctoral course
+2nd grade in doctoral course
 ORCID: [0000-0002-8014-1115](https://orcid.org/0000-0002-8014-1115)